LucasDiasJorge/API-in-Rust/README.md

 ## Conclusion

 This project serves as a basic introduction to building a web application in Rust with user authentication and database connectivity.
 Feel free to explore and modify the code to enhance your understanding of Rust and web development!

----

-Feel free to modify the README as per your project's specific requirements or add any additional information that may help beginners!